This doc explains required styles and recommended phrasings for pricing-related requirements.

 - We explain billing impacts in the main pricing and billing-related docs.
 The main docs in this area are:

-- When a feature requires a pricing edition (Standard, Pro, Enterprise), we include that in the requirements of the doc for that feature.
-But because there are only a few capabilities limited by the Pro and Enterprise editions, this is an infrequent need.
+- When a feature requires a specific pricing edition, we include that in the requirements of the doc for that feature.
+But because there are only a few capabilities limited by the Pro and Enterprise editions, you won't see many of these callouts.

 - User type (basic, core, and full platform): information about how features are restricted based on user type is located in the user type doc.
 For more about style and formatting related to user types, see User-related style guidelines.